Background pattern

 • neck pain

-• reduction in the number of red blood cells (which carry oxygen throughout the body)
+• reduced number of red blood cells (which carry oxygen throughout the body)

-• myoglobinuria, which is the breakdown of muscle fibers, releasing their contents into the bloodstream and causing muscle pain, nausea, confusion, abnormal heart rate and rhythm, and, possibly, dark urine
+• rhabdomyolysis, which is the breakdown of muscle fibers, releasing muscle fiber content (myoglobin) into the bloodstream, causing muscle pain, nausea, confusion, abnormal heart rate and rhythm, and possibly dark urine

 • increased eosinophils (a type of white blood cell)